Woman Owned Small Business (WOSB) Program

 To participate in the program a WOSB or EDWOSB must meet the eligibility requirements and either

-Eligible Industry Codes: There are eighty-three 4-digit North American Industry Classification Systems (NAICS) Codes that are eligible for federal contracting under the WOSB Program.
+Eligible Industry Codes: Qualifying 4-digit North American Industry Classification Systems (NAICS) Codes that are eligible for federal contracting under the WOSB Program, regularly maintained by the SBA.

 Contracting officers may set aside a requirement for WOSBs if: